dtopuzov/automator/docs/cloud/BrowserStack.md

 browserSize=1280x1024
 ```

-In addition you can set folling browser stack specific options in `.properties` files:
+In addition you can set following browser stack specific options in `.properties` files:
 ```
 browserstack.browserName=Chrome
 browserstack.browserVersion=80.0